ChiliSearch/wordpress-plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Power up discovery of Posts, Pages, Media, wooCommerce and bbPress using our AI-Powered Search Engine.
+Power up discovery of Posts, Pages, Media, WooCommerce and bbPress using our AI-Powered Search Engine.

 == Description ==

 **Chili Search** replaces the WordPress default search with a lightning fast, full-ajax and accurate search.

-Using cloud technologies and AI computations on Documents, Chili Search provides a fast, accurate and reliable search solution.
+By the use of cloud technologies and AI computations on Documents, Chili Search provides a fast, accurate and reliable search solution.

-Search between Posts, Pages, Media, wooCommerce products, bbPress forums and topics as soon as you start typing.
+Search between Posts, Pages, Media, WooCommerce products, bbPress forums and topics as soon as you start typing.

-Guide your website visitors, boost sales, increase conversions and help your visitors find what they are looking for.
+Guide your website visitors, boost sales, increase conversions and help your visitors to find what they are looking for.

 Experience a Frictionless Search Experiences, regardless of the number of documents you have, **Chili Search** provides an incredibly fast search on your website backed by cloud servers.

-Enjoy global Integrations, as you can manage to make your Posts, Pages, Media, wooCommerce products, bbPress forums and topics discoverable on your search.
+Enjoy global Integrations, as you can manage to make your Posts, Pages, Media, WooCommerce products, bbPress forums and topics discoverable on your search.

 [Live Demo](https://chilisearch.com/demo/?utm_source=wp_readme&utm_medium=referral) | [More Info](https://chilisearch.com?utm_source=wp_readme&utm_medium=referral)